MEd in Educational Studies with a focus on Educational Leadership

 Yes.
 The program is structured to allow you to work full-time and study part-time.

-The only full-time study takes place during the first three weeks of July, during a summer residency.
+The only full-time study takes place during the first three weeks of July, during a summer residency at the beginning of year two.
 Our graduates tell us that the open discussions, deep thinking, and new insights are invigorating and worth the investment of time during the summer.
 There's something quite wonderful about spending three weeks with a group of people similarly interested in and committed to being educational practitioners-actively involved in the art, science, inquiry, and reflection that is professional practice.

-During your online studies, you can expect about 10 hours per week of coursework, so you do need to set aside weekly study time.
-Our graduates tell us that the support of family, friends, and colleagues is helpful.
+During your online studies, you can expect to devote approximately 10 hours per week to coursework, so you need to set aside weekly study time.
+Our graduates tell us the support of family, friends, and colleagues is helpful.
 Let your circle of people know what getting an M.Ed. means to you and let them know, specifically, how they can support you.
 Talk with your educational leader(s) to determine whether accommodations can be made to support your studies.
 Lastly, keep your instructors in the loop; if you encounter scheduling difficulties let them know sooner rather than later so that you can collaboratively determine a solution.
 To optimize your learning experience, we endeavour to accommodate regional K-12 schedules.

 Do these courses count toward the TQS?

 Yes.
-If you are an Alberta K-12 educator, each MES course can be applied as 0.125 years of education toward your TQS (the full certificate is 1.25 years).
+If you are an Alberta or a Northwest Territories K-12 educator, each MES course can be applied as 0.125 years of education toward your TQS.
+The full Master's degree provides 1.25 years on the education portion of the TQS salary grid.